hrhdegenetrix/ai-cookbook-portfolio/README.md

 **Built with ❤️, AI, and modern web technologies!**
 *Perfect for demonstrating full-stack development expertise, AI integration skills, and modern web application architecture.*

-**✨ Ready to impress employers and clients with a production-ready, feature-rich application! ✨**
+**✨ Ready to impress employers and clients with a production-ready, feature-rich application!
+If this repo leaves you interested in working with me, please reach out. ✨**